afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 ### Package Management

-Sometimes it can feel like there are more **software package managers** in the world there are people.
+Sometimes it can feel like there are more **software package managers** in the world than there are people.
 I've never actually counted them both up and compared, but I assume it's coin flip for which is the winner.

 I'm using `yarn` as my package manager because it’s reliable and fast and it works.
 Also I chose it because I chose it and I hope you can live with that.
 Jokes aside, package management is a crucial piece of software solutions and it enables leveraging many open-source libraries that can save you so much time.
 Get familiar with a manager and learn to use it rather than re-invent the wheel whenever you need to roll.